SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 # Design

-Independent of the specific database at hand all secuTrial data exports share a certain common technical structure.
+Independent of the specific database at hand, all secuTrial data exports share a certain common technical structure.
-In `secuTrialR` we make use of this information to build an S3 object of class `secuTrialdata` while the data is being read into R. All downstream functions expect a `secuTrialdata` object as input but custom analyses with other compenents of R statistics are also possible (see Figure 1).
+In `secuTrialR` we make use of this information to build an S3 object of class `secuTrialdata` while the data is being read into R. All downstream functions implemented in `secuTrialR` expect a `secuTrialdata` object as input but custom analyses with other compenents of R statistics are also possible (see Figure 1).
 While editing the `secuTrialdata` object is technically possible, this is not advisable.
 Rather it should be treated as raw data archive from which data can be extracted.
 However, if necessary,